Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 and extract the corresponding local clip

 where $\ell$ denotes the nominal clip length in frames.
 Near the beginning or end of the video, $I_k^{(i)}$ is truncated by the intersection with $[1,T_i]$ to keep indices within range.
-We annotate only the center-frame label $y_{b_k^{(i)}}^{(i)}$ for each clip.
-This yields a per-video labeling cost of $\mathrm{Cost}\!\left(\mathbf{X}^{(i)}\right)=K$, that is, $K$ labeled frames per queried video, while providing up to $K\ell$ frames of temporal context for training.
-By design, $K\ell \ll T_i$.
+We request supervision only at the selected boundary frame $y_{b_k^{(i)}}^{(i)}$ for each clip.
+Thus, each queried video incurs only $K$ frame labels, while exposing the model to up to $K\ell$ contextual frames during training.
+Since $K\ell\ll T_i$, the protocol substantially reduces annotation relative to dense video labeling.